What Will Matter When AI Knows Everything?

 LeaderEd Depth is a serious, mentored intellectual community

-designed for people who are ready to move beyond preparation and into purpose.
+designed for people who are ready to move beyond information and into purpose.

 Depth Phase is the stage of life where education becomes personal.